 One photograph shows a cannon being fired from the top of the so-called Tower of David at the Citadel, just inside Jaffa Gate.
 The Turkish flag with its distinctive crescent flies nearby.
 This American Colony image was probably taken from atop the Grand New (later Imperial) Hotel across the street and dates to sometime between 1897, when the first Colony images were made, and 1917 when Ottoman-Turkish control over Jerusalem ended with the arrival of the British in World War I; visible at left is the Austrian Post Office (now the Christian Information Center).

-Following are two photographs, both dated to Ramadan, 1918 (June-July), from a personal album compiled by John D. Whiting of the American Colony.
+Following are two photographs of Ramadan cannons from a personal album compiled by John D. Whiting of the American Colony.
 The place pictured in both is Gordon’s Calvary, a hilltop just northeast of Damascus Gate; to Muslims it is known as the es-Sahira cemetery.
-However, the two images show very different scenes: In the first image, looking east toward the Mount of Olives-Scopus ridge, the people pictured are locals in traditional dress.
+The two images show very different scenes: In the first image, looking east toward the Mount of Olives-Scopus ridge, the people pictured are locals in traditional dress.
+I would date it to the period between 1910 (when the Augusta Victoria compound became a fixture on the distant skyline) and 1917 (based on the caption’s reference to the “old pre-war cannon”).

-In the second photo (below), looking southwest toward the Old City, the men are clearly British soldiers, and firing a different style of gun!
-I thus question the 1918 dating of the first photograph (above) — I think it is probably earlier, but not before about 1910 when the German-Protestant Augusta Victoria compound visible on the skyline was completed.
-Indeed, Whiting in his caption calls it the “old pre-war canon [sic]”.
-Still, it is just possible that both cannons could have been in place, and in use, in 1918.
+In the second photo (below), looking southwest toward the Old City, the men are clearly British soldiers, and firing a different style of gun.
 By the way, June 10 (caption below) was the beginning of Ramadan in 1918.

 Putting together these pieces, we can deduce the following: There was definitely a Turkish cannon firing from atop the Citadel before 1917.
-There may have been a Turkish gun on Gordon’s Calvary as well.
-In 1918 a British cannon was (also?) installed on Gordon’s Calvary.
+There was at some point a Turkish gun on Gordon’s Calvary as well — whether at the same time, we don’t know.
+Them in 1918, a British cannon was (also?) installed on Gordon’s Calvary.
 We can safely assume, too, that the British would have removed any Turkish guns remaining at the Citadel — apart, perhaps, from a special Ramadan cannon.

 Then there is a curious, brief notice which appeared in the Palestine Post (forerunner of today’s Jerusalem Post) on Oct.
 29, 1937.
 It states only that because “the city has grown to such an extent”, a second Ramadan cannon would be added, fired from another (unspecified) location, so as to be heard by all of Jerusalem’s Muslim residents.
 Alas, the blurb, while interesting, really raises more questions than it answers.